 87P/Bus is a small comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 87P/Bus as potentially hazardous because its orbit does not bring it close to Earth.

-87P/Bus orbits the sun every 2,379 days (6.51 years), coming as close as 2.18 AU and reaching as far as 4.80 AU from the sun.
-87P/Bus is about 0.6 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+87P/Bus orbits the sun every 2,370 days (6.49 years), coming as close as 2.16 AU and reaching as far as 4.80 AU from the sun.
+87P/Bus is about 0.6 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 87P/Bus's orbit is determined by observations dating back to Nov.
 13, 1999.
 It was last officially observed on Feb.
 3, 2020.
 The IAU Minor Planet Center records 266 observations used to determine its orbit.

 The position of 87P/Bus is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.